maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 cd safe-getting-started-dotnet
 git checkout boilerplate
 ```
-Open SafeDesktopExample solution in Visual Studio and restore NuGet packages.
+Open the `DesktopExample/SafeDesktopExample.sln` solution in Visual Studio and restore NuGet packages.
 In solution explorer right click on MockNetworkExample project and click on `Set as StartUp project` option.

 **Note:**
   * The CPU architecture is set to **x64** in project build configuration (SAFE APIs support only x64 architecture for desktops)